nus-cs2113-AY2122S1/tp/docs/UserGuide.md

  | 4    | 31 Oct 21 1200HRS | 3          | Daniel Chan          | 1        | Dr Lim               |
  --------------------------------------------------------------------------------------------------
 ```

+####Notes:

+* `Patient Name` and `Staff Name` that are longer than 20 characters will be truncated to first 17 characters with a `...` appended.
+  <br>Reason:
+    * To maintain the table layout and prevent overflow of a cell.
+* To get the full information without the truncated details, use `VIEW APPOINTMENT_ID`.

 ## FAQ